 Rare cancers, like EMPD and DFSP, often go unnoticed until they spread deeper into your skin.
 To slow down and treat such skin cancers, skin cancer specialist Ali Hendi, MD, offers on-site Mohs micrographic surgeries on an outpatient basis at his Chevy Chase, Maryland, surgery center.
-Dr. Hendi and Joy Green, PA-C, are skilled in diagnosing skin changes that can lead to cancer and can customize your surgical treatment to reduce the likelihood cancer will return.
-Learn more about Mohs micrographic surgery as an EMPD/DFSP treatment by calling Dr. Hendi’s office or by requesting a diagnostic evaluation online now.
+Dr. Hendi is skilled in diagnosing skin changes that can lead to cancer and can customize your surgical treatment to reduce the likelihood cancer will return.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
+Learn more about Mohs micrographic surgery as an EMPD/DFSP treatment by calling Dr. Hendi’s office for requesting a diagnostic evaluation today.

 Extramammary Paget’s disease (EMPD) is a slow-growing, rare type of skin cancer that typically develops around your genitals, groin, and in the anal region.
 EMPD begins growing on the surface of the skin and slowly begins to travel into the deeper layers of your skin.

 Dermatofibrosarcoma protuberans (DFSP) is another type of rare skin cancer that develops in the deeper layers of your skin, especially in the torso, legs, arms, and neck.
 DFSP may start as a small area of firm skin that appears depressed or discolored.
 Tumors can be red, purple, or flesh-colored and will grow slowly over several months or years.